 Notwithstanding the oft-repeated criticism that successive federal governments have failed to address the real issues and lift the teeming millions from their subsistence levels, the progress achieved by independent India is not only commendable but also in many cases inimitable.

-A few Western diplomats have told this writer if India had the same population as the US, it would have risen far above the wealthiest nation on earth and become the destination for migrants from all parts of the world.
+A few Western diplomats have told this writer that if India had the same population as the US, it would have risen far above the wealthiest nation on earth and become the destination for migrants from all parts of the world.

 With its vast natural resources and inherent talent, the country would have had the potential to outgrow any nation on earth.

-Despite political intransigence between various groups, natural disasters, terrorist attacks and other forms of disturbance, democracy has grown to become an institution in the country and proudly the country’s tryst with self-government and government of the people, by the people and for the people has been successful.
+And despite political intransigence between various groups, natural disasters, terrorist attacks and other forms of disturbance, democracy has grown to become an institution in the country and proudly the country’s tryst with self-government and government of the people, by the people and for the people has been successful.

 True to the tenet of independent India’s first Prime Minister Jawaharlal Nehru’s philosophy of ‘Industrialise or perish,’ the economy features an array of manufacturing enterprises, adding value to its Gross National Product (GNP).

 The country today produces almost everything-from apples to aircraft and from vegetables to vaccines.
 There is resilience and a mood for progress that is distinctly visible in India.
 And despite all those traffic gridlocks and other drawbacks, there is something to the country that stimulates passion and the urge to engage.
 It is little wonder that foreign investors and global corporates find themselves doing business with India and Indians on a scale that remains unprecedented and continues to grow.

 The International Monetary Fund reported its assessment of the Indian economy on August 8, 2018.
 It contained not only economic predictions and indicators but a grand endorsement of the country’s performance over the past year.